 1. Have a Structured Conversation

-Often with infidelity comes a lack of communication in relationships, which can further separate you from your partner.
+A lack of communication in relationships often comes with infidelity, which can further separate you from your partner.
 Healthy communication can enhance your romantic relationship, but it requires transparency and assertiveness.
 Structured conversations are intentional discussions designed to support each other’s needs and work through specific conflicts.
 Your structured conversation should include sitting down together and actively discussing the sexting issue.
 You can write down how you want the conversation to go, plan to make sure neither of you is distracted or acutely stressed, and stick to the topic.
 Your goal should be to end the discussion with actionable, stated next steps for your relationship.

 2. Rebuild Trust

-Although it can take time, you will need to rebuild trust if you want to stay in the relationship.
+Although it can take time, you will need to rebuild trust in the relationship if you want to stay in it.
 Trust requires dedicated commitment.
 Both of you should review your current relationship boundaries and discuss what needs to change.
 Designate a specific time to discuss the betrayal, but do not harp on the issue at all times of the day, as it can prevent you from rebuilding trust.

 3. Seek Support